 food secure city in which all of its citizens are hunger-free, healthy and benefit from the food systems that impact their

 lives.
 This policy also affirms the City of Detroit's commitment to supporting sustainable food systems that provide people

 with high quality food, employment, and that also contribute to the long-term well-being of the environment.

 Impacts/Effects of an Inadequate Diet

 Economic Injustice in the Food System

 by a statement of the issues, followed by actions needed to address those issues.
-This policy also calls for
+This policy also calls for the formation

 Access to Quality Food in Detroit